Each company may enter as many as three trucks into the Pageant; one per class.

 The Int’l Feast gives attendees the opportunity at show’s end to wind down with new and old friends, and celebrate being part of the world’s greatest service industry!
 Check off Int’l Feast if you are serious about being there for the Finale, and serious about eating!

 Academy Breakfasts - Friday, Saturday, and Sunday Mornings

 Hot breakfasts are complimentary for American Towman Academy Passport holders outside the seminar rooms at the Baltimore Convention Center.
 We call it food for thought.

 Hey!
 It’s also a great time to network with other towing professionals, compare notes, tell war stories, and make new friends.

 Spirit Cruise - $75 per head through advance-registration.

 Celebration is a big part of AT Expo.
-It starts Thursday night with AT’s Welcome Cruise featuring the Mike Corbin Dinner show.
-Enjoy dinner and Corbin as he sings the Towman Ballads, and then roam on the Spirit of Baltimore as it cruises the Inner Harbor.
+It starts Thursday night with AT’s Welcome Cruise featuring an appearance by Mike Corbin singing the Towman Ballads.
+Enjoy dinner and then roam on the Spirit of Baltimore as it cruises the Inner Harbor.
 A great way to kick off the American Towman Experience at AT Expo XXVI.

-So join your peers for a dinner hospitality-buffet cruising the Inner Harbor Thursday evening.
+So join your peers for dinner cruising the Inner Harbor Thursday evening.
 Get the lay of the land from the water; enjoy Baltimore’s beautiful city-scape.

 A great time to network with peers and motor club representatives.